SuperBluestar/smart-contract_solidity/Readme.md

 # Solidity Smart Contract Examples

+Solidity smart contracts examples and Ethereum setup information for the Blockchains and Overlay Networks class at the University of Zurich.
+Repository forked from the [CSG official Repostory](https://github.com/Communication-Systems-Group/solidity-examples), thanks @tbocek :thumbsup:

 ## First steps
 Make sure you have [geth](https://www.ethereum.org/cli) and the [Solidity Compiler](http://solidity.readthedocs.io/en/develop/installing-solidity.html#binary-packages) installed in your computer.
 We are going to be using the geth console, so get familiar with it :)

 PS: all the commands in the repository were executed and tested in a Ubuntu 16.04 "xenial".

+## Version information
 Before geth 1.6, a Solidity file could be compiled from within geth.
 The file had to be prepared and newlines had to be removed

 ```